09 January 2019

-the company's tax residence in Territory A is not motivated by the avoidance, reduction or deferral of the liability of any person to tax under Guernsey law.
+- the company's tax residence in Territory A is not motivated by the avoidance, reduction or deferral of the liability of any person to tax under Guernsey law.

 The context in which these changes have come about include the introduction of substance requirements for accounting periods commencing on or after 1 January 2019 for companies that are tax resident in Guernsey.
-Follow these links for details on Guernsey's substance requirements and their application to the funds industry.
+Follow these links for details on Guernsey's economic substance requirements and their application to the funds industry.

 The changes provide welcome clarification where a company could be resident in both Guernsey and another territory because of differences in domestic rules regarding tax residence.
 Such companies would potentially be subject to substance and filing requirements in Guernsey and elsewhere.
 For example, prior to the new changes, where a Guernsey-incorporated company is managed and controlled from the UK it is resident in Guernsey under Guernsey's domestic tax law but also tax resident in the UK under the UK's domestic law.
 If the company were to carry on activities which bring it within the scope of the new substance requirements, the company would be required to comply with those substance requirements in Guernsey.
 Given that the substance requirements include in many cases, depending upon the company's activities, the requirement that the company is directed and managed in Guernsey, compliance with this requirement could potentially disrupt the company's on-going management and control in the UK.
 The changes clarify that in these circumstances Guernsey will not treat such a company as being tax resident, and as a result, it will not be subject to substance requirements in Guernsey.